 VantageScore 4.0 could be welcomed by consumers with a thin or dormant credit history.
 VantageScore Solutions says the model leverages “machine learning techniques” to better develop scorecards for consumers with no update to their credit files in the previous six months.

-Credit scores are an ever-evolving concept, but knowing how different models incorporate credit factors can help you address any issues that may arise.
+Credit scores are ever-evolving, but knowing how different scoring models incorporate credit factors can help you address any issues that may arise.
+It’s important to check your credit scores regularly to verify that the information you see is accurate and up to date.

 About the author: Sean Bryant is a Denver-based freelance writer specializing in personal finance, credit cards and travel.
 With nearly 10 years of writing experience, his work has appeared in many of the industry’s top publications.
 S… Read more.